 - The additional resources available to you include weekly research seminars and public lectures where speakers and fellow students share their exciting and thought provoking research

-You will be encouraged after your first year to attend a research student seminar, and present your work-in-progress papers and participate in critical discussion of theoretical texts.
+On the PhD Programme, you will be encouraged after your first year to attend a research student seminar, and present your work-in-progress papers and participate in critical discussion of theoretical texts.
 With permission, you may attend some taught modules offered by the school or other departments.

 Our research training will help you: